Applications due Nov. 7

 - Associate professor – Faculty who are pursuing new research directions.
 Must explain how the project is a new research direction.
 A new technique is not considered a new direction unless it pertains to a different area of study.
 Must provide abstract and specific aims for current grant(s) and indicate if there is any overlap.

 - Research assistant professors, research associate professors and full professors are not eligible.

 - The grant proposal must detail a new research project that is not funded by other sources.

-- All applicants should verify their eligibility in advance through the foundation website.
+All applicants should verify their eligibility in advance by consulting the 2023 Seed Grant Guidelines on the foundation website.

 Internal application process